MicrosoftDocs/Devices-docs/surface-hub/create-a-device-account-using-office-365.md

 2. To enable your Surface Hub account for Skype for Business Server, run this cmdlet:

-    ```PowerShell
+    ```powershell
     Enable-CsMeetingRoom -Identity $strEmail -RegistrarPool "sippoolbl20a04.infra.lync.com" -SipAddressType EmailAddress
     ```

      If you aren't sure what value to use for the `RegistrarPool` parameter in your environment, you can get the value from an existing Skype for Business user using this cmdlet:

-    ```PowerShell
+    ```powershell
     Get-CsOnlineUser -Identity ‘alice@contoso.microsoft.com’| fl *registrarpool*
     ```